junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Oh great, you heard of us.
 That makes it easier."
 Dean relaxes a little.

 "You're the characters from that terrible book series, *Supernatural*."
-Metatron waves the rifle at the book pile on the ground next to the Dean side of the chair.
+Metatron waves the rifle at the book pile on the ground next to the Dean's side of the chair.

 Dean glances in that direction and moans quietly inside.
-There are some terrible cheesy art of two maybe three figures on the book cover, looking nothing like him and Sam, but unmistakably, those are exactly Carver Edlund's books. *Not this again.*
+There are some terrible cheesy art of two maybe three figures on the book cover, looking nothing like him and Sam, but unmistakably, those are exactly Carver Edlund's books. *Not this again.* He thinks.

 "You're not real," Metatron shifts his look between the books and the brothers.
 "You're just dumbass characters."

 Dean is offended.
-"Dude, first, we're not dumb, and second, we're very much real and alive and *not* characters.
+"Dude, first of all, we're not dumb, and second, we're very much real and alive and *not* characters.
 We have this sorted out with Chuck ages ago, son of a bitch agreed to stop writing four years ago!"

 "Well, as far as I can tell, the latest one my people found was from last week, Sam and Dean hang out with the Charlie girl to handle a djinn."
-Metatron says.
+Metatron breaks their bubble of hope.

 Sam and Dean share a pissed look.

 "Dammit, that's last week alright," Dean curses.
-"I'll call Chuck after this."
+"I'll call Chuck after this and kick him in the ass."

 "So you really are... real?"
-Metatron studies them, lowering his rifle now.
+Metatron studies them with more interest, lowering his rifle now.

 "Flesh and blood," Dean nods heavily.
 "Now can we talk about the tablet thing now?"